Arvin Chen: Will You Still Love Me Tomorrow

 Chen's second film is the 2013 romantic comedy Will You Still Love Me Tomorrow? (明天記得愛上我), starring Richie Jen and Mavis Fan, and which he also both directed and wrote.
 The film had its world premiere at the 2013 Berlin International Film Festival, and was selected for the World Narrative Competition of the 2013 Tribeca Film Festival.
 At the 2013 Tribeca Film Festival, it was also nominated for Best Narrative Feature.
 The film was also nominated for a Best Supporting Actress award (Mavis Fan) at the 2014 Asian Film Awards, an Audience Choice Award at the 2013 Chicago International Film Festival, an Outstanding Film (Limited Release) award at the 2015 GLAAD Media Awards, and a FIPRESCI Prize from the 2013 Hong Kong International Film Festival.

 Mama Boy

-His latest film is the 2022 romantic comedy drama Mama Boy (初戀慢半拍), which he also both directed and co-wrote, and starring Kai Ko and Vivian Hsu.
+Chen's third film is the 2022 romantic comedy drama Mama Boy (初戀慢半拍), which he both directed and co-wrote, starring Kai Ko and Vivian Hsu.
 The film had its world premiere at the 24th Far East Film Festival, and premiered as the opening film at the 24th Taipei Film Festival.

+Love in Taipei

+Chen directed the 2023 Paramount+ romantic comedy film Love in Taipei.

 Pachinko

-Chen directed several episodes of the Apple TV+ series Pachinko (TV series).
+Chen directed several episodes of the Apple TV+ series Pachinko.